If you put six Indian cooks together you will get seven opinions on how to make naan. And all would likely be right.

 - If you do not have whey, use 125ml each of warm water and yoghurt.

-- A normal sachet of dried baker’s yeast contains 7g or is equivalent to around 2 teaspoons.
+- A typical sachet of dried baker’s yeast contains 7g.

 - Gingelly oil is Indian sesame oil.
 It is very different to the Asian sesame oil.
 Substitute with vegetable oil if unobtainable.